Theon Greyjoy: Character description

 Theon Greyjoy is the heir apparent and only living son of Balon Greyjoy.
 Theon is the narrator for a total of thirteen chapters in the second and fifth novels, A Clash of Kings and A Dance with Dragons.
-Theon is 19, he is lean and handsome and he has long black hair.
+Theon is 19.
+He is lean and handsome and he has long black hair.
 He always smiles and he seems to find everything amusing.

 Ten years before the events of the series, Theon was taken hostage by Eddard Stark.
 He would have been executed had his father Balon displeased King Robert Baratheon.
 Theon was raised at Winterfell with the Stark children and developed a close friendship with Robb Stark.
 As an adult, Theon was arrogant, cocky, and proud until being imprisoned by Ramsay Snow, who is the eldest and bastard son of Roose Bolton.
-During the imprisonment, Ramsay severely tortured and abused Theon physically and psychologically and forced him to take the name of “Reek”.
+During the imprisonment, Ramsay severely tortured and abused Theon physically and psychologically, forcing him to take the name of “Reek”.